What Are the Best Team Building Activities for Interns That Don't Feel Forced?

 The Retention Play (Week 4+)

 Mid-program through final weekBy week 4, interns have belonging, learning, and connection.
-Now it's about signaling a future.
-Schedule 1:1 'career conversations' (not performance reviews) where managers share potential growth paths.
-Run an intern showcase where each person presents what they built.
-Close with a team event that includes full-time employees — not just interns.
-The message: this could be your team permanently.
+Now signal a future.
+Schedule 1:1 career conversations (not performance reviews) where managers share growth paths.
+Run an intern showcase where everyone presents what they built.
+Close with an event that includes full-time employees — the message: this could be your permanent team.

 If you're extending a return offer, do it at the showcase event or within 48 hours.
 Speed signals genuine interest.
 Interns who wait 3+ weeks for an offer accept at half the rate of those who hear within a week.